linkeLi0421/linkeLi0421.github.io/_pages/about.md

 Research Interest
 =====================================
-​	My research interest lies in open source software security, building upon my prior experience in compiler security.
-I aspire to explore innovative strategies for enhancing the security of open source projects, contributing to the robustness of software ecosystems.
+​	Having focused on compiler security, I now aspire to broaden my expertise by researching diverse aspects of software security.
+My goal is to contribute innovative solutions that safeguard software systems comprehensively.

 # Projects